 There are new things to get used to: Riders, spectators and even other horses in colorful or flowing garb; the noises and sights of an SCA event, including fighters in clanking armor beating each other with sticks, and tents and pavilions of all shapes and colors; and their own rider wearing different clothes and carrying weapons and hitting things with them while riding.
 Take it slow at your first event or two, and soon you and your horse will both be enjoying your new hobby!

 To begin, I would suggest you read the current SCA (Society) Equestrian Handbook (see the Resources section).
-You should also read the current Middle Kingdom Equestrian Handbook (at least the first two sections, which cover general regulations, equipment and many of the games).
+You should also read the current Middle Kingdom Equestrian Handbook (at least Part II, which deals with authorizations.
+Part IV, Equipment Standards, and the Appendices that cover games equipment may also be interesting).
 Membership in the SCA is not required to attend events or attend and ride at practices, but is required to ground crew at events when horses are in the list field, and to authorize and ride at events.

 If there is an event or practice coming up in your area (check our Events and Practices page), contact the person listed as Equestrian Marshal or otherwise in charge.
 Tell them you are interested in getting involved in the equestrian games, and a little bit about yourself and your horse and experience.
 You may wish to come to your first event/practice without your horse, and help ground crew, which is a great way to learn the games and how to handle the weapons safely.